Abasi-ifreke/nitrogen-purging/README.md

 - Initial gas Type (Natural gas)

 ## Dataset Description
 There currently exists no data repository for predicting the amount of nitrogen needed for purging a process pipeline.
-This data is gotten from input from Subject Matter Experts (SMEs) who through their years of experience, were able to give input on the amount of nitrogen to be used give the pipeline data and other variables.
+This data is gotten from input from Subject Matter Experts (SMEs) who through their years of experience, were able to give input on the amount of nitrogen to be used given the pipeline data and other variables.
 The rest of the data is extrapolated to give a good enough amount of dataset for this modelling.

 The units of each row are as follows:
 1. pipeline_length (m)